algosup/2022-2023-project-5-algorithmics-Team-3/specs/technical/technical-specifications.md

 #### Package used

-We have decided to create 5 custom packages for this project, named as follows:
+We have decided to create 5 custom packages[^3] for this project, named as follows:

 ##### csvutils package